The Chocolate Buttercream Frosting You Didn’t Know You Needed

 POWDERED SUGAR:

-sifting cocoa powder:
+cocoa powder:

-HEAVY WHIPPING CREAM/MILK:
+HEAVY WHIPPING CREAM or MILK:

-Well, there you have it – the best Chocolate Buttercream Frosting recipe ever!
+Well, there you have it – the best chocolate buttercream frosting recipe ever!
 You have to give this a try, especially if you are a chocolate lover like me.
 It’s a total game-changer, especially paired with my Triple Chocolate Layer Cake recipe.
 Whether you’re frosting a batch of cupcakes, or just spooning it straight from the bowl, your friends and family will be dying for the recipe.

 Continue below for the easy-to-follow recipe, dig in, and enjoy every bite!

-Print Recipe
+Print

 Chocolate Buttercream Frosting

-Total Time15 minutes
+• Total Time: 15 minutes

 Ingredients

-• 1 teaspoon Vanilla Extract 4 grams
+• 1 Teaspoon Vanilla Extract

-• 8 tablespoons Heavy Whipping Cream 120 grams
+• 1/2 cup Heavy Whipping Cream

-• 1/4 cup Unsweetened Cocoa Powder 25 grams
+• 1/4 cup Unsweetened Cocoa Powder

 Instructions

-• Slightly increase the mixer speed to help blend these ingredients, but do not turn on too high or you will whip too much air into the buttercream.
+5. Mix It Up!
+Slightly increase the mixer speed to help blend these ingredients, but do not turn on too high or you will whip too much air into the buttercream.

-• Mix on low-medium until all ingredients are incorporated, this could take a few minutes.
+8. Last Step: Mix on low-medium until all ingredients are incorporated, this could take a few minutes.
 At this point you should have perfectly smooth, chocolate buttercream!

 Notes

-*You can adjust the heavy cream amount in this recipe* *For a stiffer buttercream, add less than recommended amount* *For ultra-creamy buttercream, add a max of 10 tbsp of heavy cream*
+For a stiffer buttercream, add less than recommended amount of heavy cream.

 DISCLOSURE: Some of the links provided on this page are affiliate links.
 This means if you choose to make a purchase through these links, we may receive a small commission at no extra cost to you.
 We only recommend products we believe will benefit our readers.
 Your support helps us continue providing quality content.